digi-brains/ya-router/README.md

 ```

 3. Your view file names reflect your URL structure.
 For example, If your URL is `example.com/foo/bar/my-page`, YaRouter expects to find the view for this page at `path/to/templates/foo/bar/my-page.html`.
-[See 2](#anytype)
+[2](#anytype)

 **Note** YaRout intends to support passing query strings in the URL to a page template.
 As of now this is in development.
 If you find a bug here let me know and/or send me a pull request.